 To maintain a secure computing environment at home we recommend you take the following actions:

 It is also recommended that you change password to important log-in credentials on a regular set interval.
 This includes websites such as, banking websites, primary email and other sites which would allow a malicious entity access to your personal private data.
 This ensures that if an adversary somehow gets your password, they only have access for at most the interval between when you change your passwords.

 CougarApps is a technology to provide access to software licensed by the campus that would otherwise be unavailable at home.
 CougarApps creates an encrypted connection to our campus network, so it is a safe and secure way to connect to campus resources.
 CougarApps should always be your primary method of accessing confidential data from off-campus.
-For more information on CougarApps go to http://www.csusm.edu/sth/cougarapps/index.html.
+More information on CougarApps.